 The Artistic Director will make selections along with the Festival Film Selection jury composed of educators, filmmakers, parents and children.
 PCFF takes pride in bringing children into the selection process; as a member of the PCFF Jury, youth have a voice from beginning to end, taking part in final film selections, festival programming, and award distributions.
-PCFF will email all entrants no later than January 22, 2022, whether films have been selected for the festival.
+PCFF will email all entrants no later than January 25, 2023 on whether films have been selected for the festival.

 In addition to our Opening Night Party and final Awards Presentation Event, PCFF hosts a Filmmaker Soiree’ during the festival.
 No juice boxes or Goldfish crackers here!
 The Soiree’ is a low-key and relaxing get together with our star filmmakers and our festival devotee's.
 In between bites you may meet some filmmakers of all ages that have films in this year's festival or share a drink with one of our invited Reel Connection speakers. along with the people who helped create and support this year's festival.

 On the last weekend of the festival, thirteen awards will be announced.

 Best Feature Live-Action Film